Make It Work: Global .gitattributes

 echo "*.plist diff=plist" > ${your_repo}/path/to/.gitattributes

-*.plist is a target file name pattern, and diff=plist is a diff attribute that instructs git to use a diff driver named "plist" when it generates diff text of matching files.
-Like in Step 1, replacing diff with merge does the same for merge.
+is a diff attribute that instructs git to use a diff driver named "plist" when it generates diff text of matching files.
+Like in Step 1, replacing diff

 If a plist file in your repository is binary and no diff/merge driver was specified, then diff text will look like below.
 Not informative.